ehrbase/ehrbase/doc/release/README.md

 - [ ] IN README:
     - add new Release version at the top
-    - describe in one sentence what's this release is about
+    - describe in one sentence what this release is about

 - [ ] done